 Once you knock out the turbo kit, fueling, and tuning then your E36 turbo is essentially ready to go.
 However, there are still endless supporting mods you may consider.
 We won’t spend much time here since it varies a lot depending on your goals.

 If you’re building a 500-600+whp E36 turbo then good luck putting the power down.
 You’ll likely need some chassis and wheel/tire mods to put the power to the ground.
+Check out our E36 wheel upgrade guide here.
 Additionally, cooling mods and other upgrades can be important for higher power.

 While the turbo kits might not be much more expensive for 800+whp just remember all the other goodies add up quickly.
 Anyway, most E36 owners looking for a modest setup shouldn’t need to many supporting mods beyond the turbo kit, tuning, and fueling.